 Catholic Daughters of America – The Catholic Daughters Court 273 is open to all Catholic women 18 years and older who believe in the motto of unity and charity.
 Meetings are held the second Tuesday of every month (excluding summer months) in Fatima Hall of the Parish Center.
 Contact: Regent Linda Field: firstname.lastname@example.org

 Knights of Columbus – Fraternal organization of Catholic men serving the community through various religious and family centered activities.
 Meets at the Knights of Columbus Hall on Leitersburg Pike at 8:00 pm on the second and fourth Thursdays of the month.
 (Council Phone: 301-739-9019)

 St. Vincent de Paul - The St. Vincent de Paul Society provides for the material and spiritual well-being of the poor and needy, as well as the visitation of the sick.
 Volunteers are always welcome.
-Meetings are held on certain Tuesdays after the 8:30 am Mass, in the Conference Room of the Parish Center.
+Meetings are held onthe second and fourth Tuesdays after the 8:30 am Mass, in the Conference Room of the Parish Center.